 Benefits of CBD Oil

 “I have been suffering from chronic pain in my legs for years.
 I often find it hard to sleep.
-CBD oil helps with the pain management, especially as it is impossible to obtain marijuana in my state.” – Kate Summers
+CBD oil helps with the pain management, especially as it is impossible to obtain marijuana in my state.” – Kate Summers, Ohio

 “I find the amount I’m taking has helped me a lot with my chronic low back pain and aching knees.
-I am taking far fewer opioids than before, and CBD oil has got me back on track.” – Jeff Freedman
+I am taking far fewer opioids than before, and CBD oil has got me back on track.” – Jeff Freedman, New Jersey

 “I had never even heard about CBD oil up until a couple of months ago.
 Since I’ve started treatment it has changed my life.
-Thank you for all the help and good vibes!!!” – Sophie Samson
+Thank you for all the help and good vibes!!!” – Sophie Samson, Florida

 How to Know if you Need CBD for Pain

-To be clear, there is no one specific test, scan, or anything else of the sort that you can do to determine whether or not you need CBD oil for pain.
-Also, since cannabis is not yet recognized by the FDA, you unfortunately can’t really go to your doctor either and have them recommend it; until marijuana is FDA-approved, it cannot be prescribed by physicians.
+To be clear, there is no specific test, scan, or anything else of the sort that determines whether or not you should be taking CBD oil for pain.
+Let alone which is the best cbd for pain that will be effective for you.
+And since cannabis products are not yet recognized by the FDA, you can’t really go to your doctor either and have them recommend it.
+Until marijuana is FDA-approved as an analgesic (pain reliever), it cannot be prescribed by physicians.

-So what gives, then — how are you supposed to know if you need CBD for pain?
+So how are you supposed to know if you need CBD for pain?
 Well, ask yourself the following very simple questions:

 - Are you in pain?